Boeing 737 MAX groundings

-The Boeing 737 MAX passenger airliner was grounded worldwide between March 2019 and December 2020, and again during January 2024, after 346 people died in two similar crashes in less than five months: Lion Air Flight 610 on October 29, 2018, and Ethiopian Airlines Flight 302 on March 10, 2019.
-The Federal Aviation Administration initially affirmed the MAX's continued airworthiness, claiming to have insufficient evidence of accident similarities.
-By March 13, the FAA followed behind 51 concerned regulators in deciding to ground the aircraft.
+The Boeing 737 MAX passenger airliner was grounded worldwide between March 2019 and December 2020 after 346 people died in two similar crashes in less than five months, and briefly in January 2024 following a dangerous in-flight incident.

+The accidents leading to the earlier, 2019–2020 grounding were Lion Air Flight 610 on October 29, 2018 and Ethiopian Airlines Flight 302 on March 10, 2019.
+The Federal Aviation Administration initially affirmed the MAX's continued airworthiness, following these, claiming to have insufficient evidence of accident similarities.
+On March 13, following grounding decisions by 51 other regulators, the FAA grounded the aircraft.
 All 387 aircraft delivered to airlines were grounded by March 18.

-In 2016, the FAA approved Boeing's request to remove references to a new Maneuvering Characteristics Augmentation System (MCAS) from the flight manual.
+In 2016 the FAA had approved Boeing's request to remove references to a new Maneuvering Characteristics Augmentation System (MCAS) from the flight manual.
 In November 2018, after the Lion Air accident, Boeing instructed pilots to take corrective action in case of a malfunction in which the airplane entered a series of automated nosedives.
 Boeing avoided revealing the existence of MCAS until pilots requested further explanation.
 In December 2018, the FAA privately predicted that MCAS could cause 15 crashes over 30 years.
 In April 2019, the Ethiopian preliminary report stated that the crew had attempted the recommended recovery procedure, and Boeing confirmed that MCAS had activated in both accidents.